Welcome to the Computer Science department at NCSSM.

-The department has created a cutting-edge first-year computer science sequence using Python and Java.
-You can read about these courses by clicking on the CS courses link on the left.
+What is next?
+We have created a cutting-edge first-year computer science sequence using Python 3 and Java 8.
+You can read about these courses by clicking on the courses link on the left.
 They are CS 402, 404, and 406.

 The second course, 404, is an early-objects introduction to Java.
-Students who take this course learn how to write a simple, robust, event-driven application.
-A third trimester, 406, introduces object-oriented data structures and more than completes the requirements of the AP Computer Science Syllabus.
+Students who take this course learn how to write a simple, robust, fully-featured event-driven application.
+A third trimester, 406, introduces object-oriented data structures and blows away the requirements of the AP Computer Science Syllabus.

-Use the navigation strip on the left to go to the various topics listed there.
+Use the navigation area on the left to and the menus above get around this site.
 Pop open each heading and explore the goodies inside

 Here is a page of FAQ for Computer Science.